7 murder counts expected in Half Moon Bay farm killings

 Servando Martinez Jimenez said his brother Marciano Martinez Jimenez, who was a delivery person and manager at one of the farms, was among those killed.
 Servando Martinez Jimenez said his brother never mentioned Zhao or said anything about problems with other workers.

 “He was a good person.
 He was polite and friendly with everyone.
 He never had any problems with anyone.
-I don’t understand why all this happened,” Martinez Jimenez said in Spanish outside his Half Moon Bay home.
+I don’t understand why all this happened,” Martinez Jimenez said in Spanish.

 Marciano Martinez Jimenez, 50, had lived in the United States for 28 years after arriving from the Mexican state of Oaxaca.
 Servando Martinez Jimenez said he is working with the Mexican consulate to get his brother’s body home.